-Both laminate and melamine are strong and durable building materials.
-As a decorative veneer, laminate is available in an almost unlimited range of colours, textures and grains.
+Laminate and melamine are both robust and long lasting construction materials.
+When it comes to decorative panels, laminate offers an extensive selection of colours, textures and grains, providing nearly limitless options to choose from.
 It is commonly used for exterior cabinet surfaces such as doors or table tops.
 In comparison, melamine is a commodity product and is available in a small range of basic colours.
 Melamine is commonly used for the structural construction of cabinets or furniture where the material is not seen.
 As one of the leading suppliers of laminate and melamine sheets Melbourne & Australia wide, we exercise strict quality control on all of our products.
 Choose from our modern colour palette, inspired by the latest kitchen and design trends from around the globe.
 Our range includes solid colours, patterned finishes and wood grain designs.

 Laminate and melamine are both resin coated paper sheet building materials.
 What differentiates them is the substrate that the melamine paper is adhered to.
 Melamine is a resin coated colour or patterned paper.
 When melamine paper is bonded directly to a substrate such as particleboard or MDF, it is known as melamine board.
 Because melamine is made from either particleboard or MDF with a bonded melamine surface, it is able to be used in a multitude of applications.
 In contrast, laminate is a veneer with a thin resin backing.
 To make laminate boards, melamine paper is bonded to a resin backing.
 This backing can then adhere to a variety of substrates depending on its intended use.